-Orange Grove Fostercare offers the following types of fostering for children and young people of all ages:
+Orange Grove Fostercare offers the following range of fostering for children and young people of all ages:

-Emergency - These situations are provided by Orange Grove Foster Parents at short notice should there be an unforeseen emergency foster family required for a child / young person with no prior plan.
-Orange Grove Fostercare operates a 24-hour service and emergency moves can be identified and made out of usual working hours.
+Emergency - Provided by Orange Grove Foster Parents at short notice should there be an unforeseen emergency foster family required for a child / young person with no prior plan.
+Orange Grove Fostercare operates a 24 hour service and emergency foster families can be identified and made out of usual working hours.